dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

     how CRT emulation is supposed to look in DOSBox Staging!

-    To view a screenshot featuring a CRT shader properly, click on the image to enlarge it, then if your mouse cursor looks like a magnifying glass, click on the image again to display it at 100% magnification.
+    To view a screenshot featuring a CRT shader properly, click on the image to enlarge it; then, if your mouse cursor looks like a magnifying glass, click on the image again to display it at 100% magnification.